MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/automate-runbooks.md

 ## Special Variables
 You can specify special formats of variables to provide dynamic information to your runbooks.
 Specify the value of the variable to invoke this behavior.

-`NOW()`: When the variable is resolved, it is set to the current date and time.
+`NOW()`: When the variable is resolved, it's set to the current date and time.
 You can pass arguments to this function to return specific portions of the date or time.
 For example, `NOW(hour)` returns the current hour.
 The following are the valid arguments for the `NOW()` function: day, dayofweek, dayofyear, month, year, hour, minute, second, millisecond.

 `%ENVVAR%`: This variable returns the value of the environment variable between the percent `(\)` symbols.
-The environment variable is based on the runbook server computer where the runbook is running, and it is not case\-sensitive.
+The environment variable is based on the runbook server computer where the runbook is running, and it's not case\-sensitive.
 All system variables can be resolved.
 Any user variables are resolved in the context of the service account on the runbook server.
-If the environment variable does not exist, the text specified within the variable is returned as\-is \(that is, if you type `%ENVVAR%` and no environment variable named `ENVVAR` exists, the text `'%ENVVAR%'` is returned\).
+If the environment variable doesn't exist, the text specified within the variable is returned as\-is \(that is, if you type `%ENVVAR%` and no environment variable named `ENVVAR` exists, the text `'%ENVVAR%'` is returned\).

 ## Workflow Control
-When you build runbooks in Orchestrator, it is important to understand the underlying logic of the workflow engine.
+When you build runbooks in Orchestrator, it's important to understand the underlying logic of the workflow engine.
 By using this logic, you can create workflows to automate resource\-based jobs and complex data processing tasks.

 The workflow control provides the following controls: Smart Links and Embedded Loops.